Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Results: Modeling economic complexity

-This section will apply the model to the Economic Complexity Index proper.
-First, we apply the model's production function to empirically observed country export baskets in 2005 and show that, with parameters left unmodified from Section 5, we achieve a high goodness-of-fit (measured by Kullback-Leibler divergence) for predicting the proportion of each product in a country's export basket by inferring the underlying set of capabilities each country possesses, and by allow the elasticity of substitution $\sigma$ and the returns to scale parameter $\nu$ to vary.
-We will then demonstrate that the values of $\rho$ and $\nu$ whcich provide this best-fit correlate robustly with the economic development of the country in question - $\rho$ positively, and $\nu$ negatively - and interpret the economic meaning of such a trend. \\
+We now turn to the key result: interpreting the ECI in terms of the latent capabilities and productive structure of an economy.
+The Capability Space calibrated in Section 5 describes how capabilities combine to form products.
+Given this, we can now invert the relationship: for any country with observed export shares across products, we infer which capabilities it likely possesses.
+Specfically, we apply the model's CES production function to empirically observed country export baskets in 2005, isolate a smoothed PCI-export distribution (export share vs. PCI of product), and infer countries' latent capability baskets by minimizing a cost function - the KL divergence between the predicted and actual export-PCI distribution - while also allowing the elasticity of substitution $\sigma$ and the returns to scale parameter $\nu$ to vary.
+We will then demonstrate that the values of $\rho$ and $\nu$ which provide this best-fit correlate robustly with the economic development of the country in question - $\rho$ positively, and $\nu$ negatively. \\

-We then show that this underlying set of capabilities inferred for each country yields two measures of complexity (number of capabilities and average capability complexity), introduced as zeroth-order and first-order measures of complexity in Section 3 respectively, which are highly correlated with the ECI calculated through the Method of Reflections, but are more informative than the ECI in terms of predicting economic growth; the variables utilize ECI, PCI and export data to decompose a monolithic measure of complexity (ECI) into multiple dimensions, each capturing different information regarding the productive structure of the economy ($\rho$, $\nu$, number and complexity of capabilities).
+Finally, we show that this underlying set of latent capabilities inferred for each country yields two measures of complexity (number of capabilities and average capability complexity), introduced as zeroth-order and first-order measures of complexity in Section 3 respectively, which are highly correlated with the ECI calculated through the Method of Reflections, and more informative than the ECI in terms of predicting economic growth; the variables utilize ECI, PCI and export data to decompose a monolithic measure of complexity (ECI) into multiple dimensions, each capturing different information regarding the productive structure of the economy ($\rho$, $\nu$, number and complexity of capabilities).
 We thus conclude that the empirical success of ECI in predicting economic growth derives from its ability to condense multifaceted information present in the whole of a country's export distribution, particularly the quantity and quality of capabilities, into a single informative number.
-All results for this section are replicated for the years 2000, 2010 and 2015 in Appendix 3.
+All results for this section are replicated for the years 2000, 2010 and 2015 in Appendix C. \\